What is an Invitation to a Redundancy Appeal Meeting Letter?

 The hearing will then be closed, with the outcome to be communicated to the employee as soon as possible.

-If a redundancy appeal is successful, the employee will keep their role with the company.
-Continuity of employee benefits and whether the employee will need to return any redundancy should be covered by the employer's policy on redundancy and appeals.
+If a redundancy appeal is successful (ie the employee’s argument wins and the decision to make them redundant is overturned), the employee will keep their role with the company.
+The employer’s Redundancy policy should deal with the continuity of employee benefits and whether the employee will need to return any redundancy payments.